Estimating Deep Learning energy consumption based on model architecture and training environment: Introduction

-Our results can help practitioners to optimize their training workflow and make efficient use of their resources.
-Furthermore, Cloud providers could improve energy efficiency by dynamically selecting the GPUs of a training instance depending on the model to be trained.
+Our results can help practitioners optimize their training pipelines, use resources more efficiently, and obtain better energy estimations.
+Furthermore, cloud providers could improve energy efficiency by dynamically selecting the \glspl{gpu} of a training instance depending on the model to be trained.

 The rest of the document is structured as follows.
-Section~\ref{sec:related-work} presents related work.
-Section~\ref{sec:methodology} describes the overall study design and execution.
+Section~\ref{sec:related-work} reviews related work.
+Section~\ref{sec:methodology} outlines the study design and methodology.
 Section~\ref{sec:results} presents the results of the study, and Section~\ref{sec:discussion} discusses related points.
 Section~\ref{sec:threats} presents possible threats to the validity of the study and how we mitigate them.
 Finally, Section~\ref{sec:conclusion} concludes with the main contributions of our work and presents future work.